astronomer/docs/astro/create-dag.md

     This set of files builds a Docker image that you can both run on your local machine and deploy to Astro.

-## Step 2: Build your project locally
+## Step 2: (Optional) Build your project locally

 Building your project locally allows you to test your DAGs locally and confirm that your example Astro project builds correctly before you run it remotely in Astro.
+While this step is not required for deploying and running your code on Astro, Astronomer recommends always using the Astro CLI to test locally before deploying.

 To start running your project in a local Airflow environment, run the following command from your project directory: